So Many Apps, So Little Time: How To Make Music On Your Smartphone

 Technology has leveled the playing field so that anyone can record- you don’t need studio time, or professional musicians, or anything more than an idea and inspiration.

 I can’t wait to see what you create!

 If you're interested in developing your own songwriting skills, see how you can schedule a songwriting lesson with Catherine!

-If your child loves music and you'd like them to learn how to use music to express their thoughts and emotions, join us for our next Song Sisters group!
+If your child loves music and you'd like them to learn how to use music to express their thoughts and emotions, join us for our next Songwriting group!

 Have questions about music therapy or music lessons?
 Give us a call!